top of page

 ALI-PTEC

-We use primary tracheal epithelial cell (PTEC) cultures to investigate host-virus interactions, including SARS-CoV-2 infection biology.
+We use primary tracheal epithelial cell (PTEC) cultures to investigate host-virus interactions.

 ALI-PxEC